jjdestef3/Getting-Cleaning-Data-Project/CodeBook.md

 ## Description of Transformation and Cleaning
 The following process was used in the documented order.
 This process was implemented in an R script called run_analysis.R:

-1. Merges the training and the test sets to create one data set.
+Merges the training and the test sets to create one data set.
-    a.
-Data sets for training and testing were combined based on the provided files.
+    1. Data sets for training and testing were combined based on the provided files.
-    b.
-X_test.txt and X_train.txt was combined using rbind
+    2. X_test.txt and X_train.txt was combined using rbind
-    c.
-Y_test.txt and Y_train.txt was combined using rbind
+    3. Y_test.txt and Y_train.txt was combined using rbind
-    d. subject_test.txt and subject_train.txt was combined using rbind
+    4. subject_test.txt and subject_train.txt was combined using rbind
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.